miglenamag/NUnit-RestSharp-GitHubIssuesAPI-DemoAndTests/README.md

 In order to execute demo you have to set the values of these constants:

-	1. GitHubUsername - username
+	1. GitHubUsername -  your username
- 	2. RepoName - repository's name
+ 	2. RepoName - your repository's name
 	3. GitHubToken - your authentication's token